griptape-ai/griptape-docs/docs/griptape-cloud/terms-of-service.md

     the purpose of making derivative works, or (iii) be re distributable at no charge.

-6.  **LIMITATION OF LIABILITY.** THE TOTAL LIABILITY OF GRIPTAPE ARISING OUT OF OR RELATED TO THIS AGREEMENT WILL NOT EXCEED \$100.
+13.  **LIMITATION OF LIABILITY.** THE TOTAL LIABILITY OF GRIPTAPE ARISING OUT OF OR RELATED TO THIS AGREEMENT WILL NOT EXCEED $100.
 IN NO EVENT WILL GRIPTAPE HAVE LIABILITY FOR ANY INDIRECT, INCIDENTAL, SPECIAL, OR CONSEQUENTIAL DAMAGES, EVEN IF ADVISED OF THE POSSIBILITY OF THESE DAMAGES.
 THESE LIMITATIONS WILL APPLY NOTWITHSTANDING ANY FAILURE OF ESSENTIAL PURPOSE OF ANY LIMITED REMEDY IN THIS AGREEMENT.

-7.  **INDEMNIFICATION**.
-Customer will indemnify, defend and hold harmless Griptape, its affiliates and their respective directors, officers, employers, agents, successors and assigns (collectively, the "**Indemnified Parties**" from and against any and all claims, demands, or actions made by a third party ("**Claims**", and all liabilities, settlements, costs, damages and fees (including reasonable attorneys'fees and costs) incurred or suffered by the Indemnified Parties from Claims arising from or in connection
+14.  **INDEMNIFICATION**.
+Customer will indemnify, defend and hold harmless Griptape, its affiliates and their respective directors, officers, employers, agents, successors and assigns (collectively, the "**Indemnified Parties**") from and against any and all claims, demands, or actions made by a third party ("**Claims**"), and all liabilities, settlements, costs, damages and fees (including reasonable attorneys'fees and costs) incurred or suffered by the Indemnified Parties from Claims arising from or in connection